On his deathbed Louis Pasteur said "Bernard was correct. I was wrong. The microbe (germ) is nothing. The terrain (milieu) is everything."

 Marie Nonclercq, a French pharmacist, wrote as a doctoral dissertation a biography of Béchamp.
 It was published in book form in 1992 by Maloine as Antoine Béchamp, 1816–1908, The Man and The Scientist, the Originality and Productivity of His Work.
 It is in French, has 250 pages, and a preface by Philippe Decourt.
 Nonclercq also founded the Centre International de Recherches Antoine Béchamp (CIRAB).

 In April 1992 an article by Christopher Bird (1928–1996), a science writer, was published in Nexxus Magazine.
 It was titled "To Be Or Not To Be?
 150 Years of Hidden Knowledge."
 In it Bird stated he had met Nonclercq in 1984 in France.
 He claimed she told him of her discovery of Pasteur's deathbed recant in a book written by Leon Delhoume, De Claude Bernard a d'Arsonval, on or around page 595.
+Well, the last page of the book is 595, and there is no mention of the recant on it or earlier pages.

 In a 250-page thesis on Antoine Béchamp, Marie Nonclercq, doctor of pharmacy, explains the clear advantage that Pasteur had over Béchamp: "He was a falsifier of experiments and their results, where he wanted the outcomes to be favourable to his initial ideas.
 The falsifications committed by Pasteur now seem incredible to us.
 On deeper examination, however, the facts were in opposition to the ideas developed by Pasteur in the domain of bacteriology . . .
 Pasteur wilfully ignored the work of Béchamp, one of the greatest 19th-century French scientists whose considerable work in the fields of chemical synthesis, bio-chemistry and infectious pathology is almost totally unrecognised today, because it had been systematically falsified, denigrated, for the personal profit of an illustrious personage (Pasteur) who had, contrary to Béchamp, a genius for publicity and what today we call 'public relations . . .'"